Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Drawing from Offline Governance Literature

-\subsubsection{Federalism}
+Given the lack of online governance literature that systematically characterizes inter-level interactions, we turn to the offline governance literature and examine how its prevalent theories can map onto online platform governance toward developing our design space.
+We focus primarily on political science literature because its theories incorporate concepts such as conflict, competition, and contestation between and within levels.

+There is no universally accepted governance theory in political science; the field has many overlapping theoretical discussions and debates \citep{ansell2016introduction,tiihonen2004governing}, but several have been developed for understanding multi-level governance systems.
+We draw from \textit{federalism}, which focuses on how nations divide power between a central government and local states, and \textit{polycentricity}, a general framework for how institutions with multiple centers of power compete and cooperate given overlapping jurisdictions.
+These frameworks provide an analytical structure for our study of multi-level governance and a means to challenge and strengthen our imagination beyond existing online examples~\citep{aligica2012polycentricity,scheuerman2004democractic}.

+\subsection{Federalism}
-One major theory from political science that is relevant to our focus is federalism.
-Federalism is a system of governance in which a political territory is divided into semi-autonomous states that share authority with one another and a common central government~\cite{elazar2014,riker1964,wheare1947}.
-Political scientists (being, traditionally, mostly Western and American) have taken as a paradigm of multi-level governance the federated organization of the United States around many smaller governance units.
-But federations exist on a continuum, with more peripheral systems where member states are bound by loosely structured trade and defense alliances at one extreme and ``administrative centralization'' at the other extreme, where member states have little autonomy and behave more like the administrative units of a hierarchical organization~\cite{bednar2011,elazar1994}.
-Each governing unit in this system can make laws that directly affect the citizens within its territorial purview~\cite{watts1999}.

-Federal systems, in their idealized form, consist of neatly nested jurisdictions, with the top-level jurisdiction equal to the union of the non-overlapping jurisdictions of all lower-level systems.
-Within this framework, parallels to the online realm are already apparent.
-The jurisdiction of the Wikimedia Foundation is equal to the union of its hundreds of distinct language editions, each of which has a certain autonomy over its own functioning, constrained only loosely by encyclopedia-wide constraints.
-Reddit is composed of the union of its distinct subreddits and the assertion of some degree of platform-level governance over all subreddits; simultaneously each subreddit has some freedom to implement additional governance within each middle-level unit.
+One prominent theory relevant to our focus is federalism, a system of governance that divides a political territory into semi-autonomous states that share authority with one another and with a common central government~\citep{elazar2014,aroney2016types}.
+Each governing unit in this system can make laws directly affecting the citizens within its territorial purview~\citep{watts1999}.
+Political scientists (traditionally, primarily Western and American) have taken the federated organization of the United States as a paradigm of multi-level governance.
+However, federations exist on a continuum.
+More peripheral systems have member states bound by loosely structured trade and defense alliances.
+The other extreme is ``administrative decentralization,'' where member states have little autonomy and behave more like the administrative units of an organization~\citep{bednar2011,elazar1994}.
+In their idealized form, federal systems consist of neatly nested jurisdictions, with the top-level jurisdiction equal to the union of the non-overlapping jurisdictions of all lower-level systems.
+Within this framework, parallels to the online realm are apparent.
+For instance, Reddit is composed of the union of its distinct subreddits, each having some freedom to implement governance, and there is platform-level governance over all subreddits.